Green Event Guide: How to make your event more green

 Recycle and use biodegradable products

 Also, try to use recyclable or biodegradable utensils.
-There are some innovative and sleek alternatives to plastic options, so you don’t need to bring the style of your event down.
+There are some innovative and sleek alternatives to plastic options, so you don’t need to compromise on the style of your event.
 Suppliers such as Greenstaurant have various options for you to choose from.
-Then, make it as easy as possible for your guests to recycle by providing lots of recycling receptacles.
+You should then make it as easy as possible for your guests to recycle by providing lots of clearly labeled recycling receptacles.
 Offer guests the chance to recycle food too, by providing compostable bins for all food waste.